wuxc/pywin32doc/md/PyCWnd.md

 #### Parameters

-  -  *rect* : \(left, top, right, bottom\)
+  - rect : \(left, top, right, bottom\)

     The size to calculate from

-  -  *nAdjustType\=adjustBorder* : int
+  - nAdjustType=adjustBorder : int

     An enumerated type used for in-place editing\.
-It can have the following values: CWnd::adjustBorder \= 0, which
+It can have the following values: CWnd::adjustBorder = 0, which

-means that scrollbar sizes are ignored in calculation; and CWnd::adjustOutside \= 1, which means that they are added into the final
+means that scrollbar sizes are ignored in calculation; and CWnd::adjustOutside = 1, which means that they are added into the final

 measurements of the rectangle\.